KenKundert/quantiphy/doc/user.rst

 With :meth:`quantiphy.Quantity.extract()`  the values of quantities can be given as a expression that contains previously defined quantities (or :ref:`physical constants <constants>` or select mathematical constants (pi, tau, π, or τ).
+For
-This feature is disabled if the *evaluate* argument is False.
-For example:
+example:

 .. code-block:: python